edvgha/TinyAllInLLM/README.md

 ## About the project
 **Tiny-All-In-LLM** is a minimalist, yet complete, implementation of the transformer architecture.
-It was created with three primary goals in mind:
-* **Education:** To demystify the core mechanics of the transformer architecture by providing a clear and heavily commented codebase.
+* **Education:** To demystify the core mechanics of the transformer architecture by providing a clear codebase.
 * **Accessibility:** To create a model that can be trained and run without requiring expensive, high-end hardware.
-* **Simplicity:** To focus on a "from-scratch" approach with minimal dependencies, allowing learners to understand every component.
+* **Simplicity:** To focus on a "from-scratch" approach with minimal dependencies.
 ![Alternative Text](https://github.com/edvgha/TinyAllInLLM/blob/main/doc/loss.png)

 ## Table of Contents